We're here to help

 Costs

 With our Keep program, where you keep all the eggs retrieved for your own future use, the cost will vary depending on the clinic you choose to work with.
-Payment is out of pocket, but we can help lighten the load with lower prices on things like storage and medication, as well as discounted cycle fees in certain markets.
+Payment is out of pocket, but we have partnerships that help lighten the financial load.
+In some markets, we have clinics that offer free or discounted consultations as well as exclusive cycle rates.
+We also partner with TMRW Life Sciences, a company that’s revolutionizing frozen egg storage and offers Cofertility members exclusive rates on either 5- or 10-year storage plans.

 Nope!
 There is no fee to participate in our programs and be part of our community.
 This goes for both the Split and Keep programs.